 I’m not asking you to become an avid reader if anytime you saw an open book you presumed it was broken.
 Buttttt a few real-life books, beyond textbooks, are advisable: you surely have a passion through which you can explore the kind of language required for the exam.

 No need to pile up on your desk dusty tomes of 19-th century literature (which is useless in any DELE, anyway): but if you AT LEAST pick three, four books in fields such as cars, sport, history, science, environment, food, contemporary fiction, that would work.

 Don’t worry if your books are translated to Spanish from other languages: translations – good translations – are equally valuable.
 Below, a handful of books I have found myself and students to like, for both the language content and the joy of reading:

 - La química secreta de los encuentros, by Marc Levy;

-Before taking a language exam, reading must be like nutrition: the more varied, the better. 🍲
+Before to take a language exam, reading must be like nutrition: the more varied, the better.

 #3 The relevance of a private Spanish tutor

-Either one hour a day or one a week, please walk a part of this path together with a Spanish language professional, possibly with expertise in DELE matters too. ☝️
+Either one hour a day or one a week, please walk a part of this path together with a Spanish language professional, possibly expert in DELE matters too.

 Don’t trust friends, boyfriends, girlfriends, in-laws, Eduardo from Chem lab in high school on language matters if their only credential is being native.

 Why?
 Because, no matter how native they are…

 - They won’t correct you when making a mistake: because they understood anyway, they are not aware of the mistake, they believe you’d be offended if they did, they don’t care, they’re in a hurry.
 Either of these.